Blog /

 How many supervised driving hours does Mississippi require?

-Mississippi doesn’t mandate a specific number of supervised driving hours, but practice is still strongly recommended.
+Mississippi doesn’t mandate a specific number of supervised driving hours, but at least 50 hours of practice is strongly recommended.

 How long do I need to hold my permit in Mississippi?

-You’ll need to hold your learner’s permit for at least 12 months before you can apply for your license.
+You must hold your learner’s permit for at least 6 months in Mississippi before you can take your road test.